 Peeing Behavior in Males & Females

-Inappropriate urination is equally common in both males and female dogs.
+Inappropriate urination is equally common in both male and female dogs.
 While the dog’s sex doesn’t seem to be a factor, it is much more common in young dogs than in old dogs.
 This can be due to not being properly potty trained.
 It could also be due to a lower confidence level.
 And lastly, it could just be that your pup hasn’t learned how to control their bladder when they are overwhelmed.

 Why Dogs Pee When Excited or Nervous